 MHMS 2020 does not prescribe a fixed audit frequency, but best practice for most manufacturers is:

-Each audit should define its scope — which MHMS pillars, which departments, which processes.
+Each audit must define its scope — which MHMS pillars, which departments, which processes are being examined.
 A comprehensive annual audit covers all pillars.
-Focused audits target specific risk areas.
+Focused audits target specific risk areas identified from previous findings, supplier changes, or process modifications.
+Document the scope in your audit plan before you start, and record any scope limitations in the final report.

 | # | Audit Item | What to Check |